 Every hour of practice as a child is probably worth ten hours of adult practice.
 This is not just because of brain plasticity.
 The young body, as well as the young brain, grows with and adapts to the instrument, as though it were part of the body, in a way that an adult’s body is unable to do.
 Many of the finest violinists seem to have a nice juicy cushion of natural fat under the left side of their chin.
-It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practicing the violin as a child.
+It is possible that this “natural” cushion – an extraordinary aid for holding their instrument – comes from the many hours they spent playing and practising the violin as a child.
 This is, however, only the most visible part of a process of adaptation to the instrument that can only happen in childhood and adolescence.
 Learning to become absolutely comfortable with a string instrument is similar to learning to become absolutely comfortable and proficient in a foreign language: both are much harder for adults than for children.